allan-simon/blog/content/posts/functionnal-tests-symfony2-and-authentication.md

 +++

-Admit you have your symfony2 website, all setup correctly with its set of functionnal test using phpunit, and now you start to have pages that only authenticated users can access to.
+Let's say you have your symfony2 website, all setup correctly with its set of functionnal tests using phpunit, and now you start to have pages that only authenticated users can access to.
 My first solution was to create a client, make it load the login form, submit some valid credentials and then load the actual page to test.
 It was working fine as the client